 Although the stereotype of weather in Croatia is one of endless sunshine, azure skies and pristine beaches (and very accurate is summer months), bad weather is obviously a fact of life.

-This is especially true in continental Croatia, where temperatures can plunge as low as -30C.
+This is especially true in continental Croatia, where temperatures can plunge below -20C.
 But the bura wind can also play havoc with ferry, motorway and flight options, even during the season.

 bura and the A1 Split to Zagreb motorway

 The A1 motorway between Split and Zagreb has transformed life and tourism in Croatia.
 But Croatia’s most important road is also at the mercy of the bura wind.
 For when the bura blows, the stretch from Zadar to Sveti Rok tunnel is impassable.

 On such occasions, the motorway is closed, and a lengthy diversion cross country put in place.
 While the drive is spectacular through the Croatian hinterland, it will also add at least an hour to your journey.
 You are advised to check the English updates on the official HAK website for the latest information.

 Flying to Croatia during the bura